howardsolutions/deep-typescript/README.md

 - Use `typeof`: Narrow type of a value to a PRIMITIVE TYPE

 - Use `instanceof`: Narrow down every OTHER type of value that is created with a CONSTRUCTOR function.

+### More on design pattern notes.

+- Interfaces are useful NOT BECAUSE we can describe a type, IT'S BECAUSE we can SETUP a CONTRACT between ONE class and OTHER CLASS, hey if you're doing XYZ, imagine all functionality I gonna give you

+- Interface ONLY specify the PROPERTY Name and respective type of some classs or other object, interface doesn't make any claim that these methods will do correct things

+- Typescript can't guarentee those methods will do correct things all the time, it just can make sure these methods exist and have appropriate types